ska-telescope/developer.skatelescope.org/src/tools/binderhub.rst

 Jupyterhub Profiles
 ===================

-Jupyterhub allows the use of multiple proiles each of which is attached to a set of configuration options that override your jupyterhub's default configuration.
+Jupyterhub allows the use of multiple profiles that override Jupyterhub's default configurations.
-Each configuration is a set of options for KubeSpawner, which defines how Kubernetes should launch a new server pod.
-Any configuration options passed to the profileList configuration will overwrite the defaults in KubeSpawner
-(or any configuration you’ve added elsewhere in your helm chart).

 Currently there are two user profiles available by default in the Jupyterhub deployment.

 * default